minerva-medical/minerva-medical.github.io/index.md

 ![](images/signinweb.png)

-Alternately, when the user clicks the “Register” button they are prompted to a page in which they must enter their username, email and, password.
+Alternately, when the user clicks the “Register” button they are prompted to a page in which they must enter their username, email and password.
 This page is still in progress, and the login page will be adjusted once fully completed with appropriate fields.

 ![](images/signup.png)